Black Beauty (album): Background

+Recording

 With record producer Paul Rothchild, best known for his work with the Doors, at the helm, Love recorded throughout mid-1973.
-Writing for the Allmusic website, Mark Deming described the group's sound, saying the material generally had a "stronger R&B undertow along with Hendrix-influenced songs and guitar work ('Midnight Sun' sounds like something Jimi could have written, and Whittington's soloing captures the mood of Hendrix's playing without lifting his licks)".
+Writing for the AllMusic website, Mark Deming described the group's sound, saying the material generally had a "stronger R&B undertow along with Hendrix-influenced songs and guitar work ('Midnight Sun' sounds like something Jimi could have written, and Whittington's soloing captures the mood of Hendrix's playing without lifting his licks)".
 Deming also accounts for "some moodier numbers like 'Skid' and 'See Myself in You'".
 On tracks "Can't Find It" and "Walk Right In", however, the band is reminiscent of the hushed ballads arranged in Forever Changes.

 Intended to be released on Buffalo Records, a small indie label founded by Hair producer Michael Butler, the company went bankrupt before Black Beauty could be distributed.
 Songs from the recording sessions did however appear on Reel to Real in 1974.
-In 2009, Sundazed Records released Love Lost, an album with two songs that later were featured on Black Beauty, including "Midnight Sun" and "Can't Find It".
+In 2009, Sundazed Music released Love Lost, an album with two songs that later were featured on Black Beauty, including "Midnight Sun" and "Can't Find It".
 As years progressed, poor-quality releases of the Black Beauty sessions arose, motivating Lee to push for an official release up until his death in 2006.

-Release and reception
+Release

-Overseen by Lee's widow Diana and record producer George Baer Wallace, High Moon Records remastered recovered original acetates of the Black Beauty sessions, and released it on a limited 5,000-vinyl pressing on February 13, 2012 (catalogue number HMRLP-01).
-Among the packaging for the album, there is an extensive 28-page booklet written by rock critic Ben Edmonds, each copy of the album is individually numbered, and the cover features a portrait of Lee designed by Herbert Worthington, cover photographer of Fleetwood Mac’s Rumours.
-In 2014, High Moon reissued Black Beauty on CD format.
-An accompanying and expanded 62-page booklet contains discussions with former band members, and rare photos which documented the 1973 recording sessions.
-In addition, there are six bonus tracks: the title-song to the obscure film of the same name, "Thomasine & Bushrod", a 22-minute interview with Lee in 1974, three live performances from 1974, and Arthur Lee and Ventilator's tune, "L. A. Blues".
+Overseen by Lee's widow Diana and record producer George Baer Wallace, High Moon Records remastered original acetates of the Black Beauty sessions that were recovered and released them on a limited 5,000-copy vinyl pressing on February 13, 2012.
+The cover features a portrait of Lee designed by Herbert Worthington, cover photographer of Fleetwood Mac's Rumours, and each copy of the album was individually numbered and included an extensive 28-page booklet written by rock critic Ben Edmonds.
+In 2014, High Moon reissued Black Beauty on CD.
+The expanded 62-page booklet contains discussions with former band members, rare photos from the 1973 recording sessions and six bonus tracks: the title-song of the film Thomasine & Bushrod, a 22-minute interview with Lee in 1974, three live performances from 1974, and Arthur Lee and Ventilator's song "L.A.
+Blues".